-Emma Sophie and Susan work through a song
+Emma Sophie and Susan work through a song with Stage One students chiming in. |

-Stage One looks on and supports
+Stage One looks on and supports one another during the master class. |

 Susan Derry is a popular performer in the DC area.
 Having performed in several Signature events and productions including: Sunday in the Park with George (Celeste), Sunset Boulevard (Betty Schaeffer), Saturday Night (Helen), I Capture the Castle (21/24 workshop) and Show Boat, Susan is very familiar with the comings and goings of the world of theatre.
 Some of Susans other performance credits include: Kennedy Center: Ragtime (Kathleen), Bernstein’s Mass (Street Chorus Soloist), Mame, Camelot, My Fair Lady.
 Her regional credits include: Othello (Desdemona), My Fair Lady (Eliza), Crimes of the Heart (Meg), The Importance of Being Earnest (Gwendolen), I Do!
 I Do!
-(Agnes), Brigadoon (Fiona), West Side Story (Maria), Company (Susan), Regina (Alexandra), The Merchant of Venice (Jessica.)
+(Agnes), Brigadoon (Fiona), West Side Story (Maria), Company (Susan),

-Caleigh works on "If I Loved You" with Susan.
+Caleigh works on "If I Loved You" with Susan. |

 A few particular things that were stressed throughout the workshop included specificity, clarity, and honesty.
 When a performer is presenting a song at an audition, whether a full song or a smaller cutting, they need to be able to present the song as a stand alone piece.
 The other people in the room may or may not be familiar with the song in question, but the performer needs to make the context of the song maintain itself.
 So, who or what is the performer singing at or about?
 Place the objective of the song in the room itself if possible and communicate through the song to it as actively as possible.

-Amanda sings her rendition of "Frank Mills"
+Amanda sings her rendition of "Frank Mills" |

 Singing in musical theatre is the apex of emotion.
 It is all very well and good to get basic emotions and dialogue out through the delivery of lines, but it is another thing to sing what one is saying.
 The characters' emotions and thoughts have reached a breaking point and the only way to communicate their frustration, love, anger, confusion, determination, etc., is through the heightened emotional form of communication that is singing.
 Use this song to convey what you are truly feeling.